 The ratio is always given as a percentage and can be calculated using the following formula:

 |CTR = number of clicks / total number of impressions displayed|

 The click-through rate is usually neglected, but should always be kept in mind.
 The higher the CTR, the better your ranking in the search engine.
 If this value falls, then you should improve your SERP snippet and make the title and meta description more appealing.
 The SERP snippet is the first thing the user sees on the search results pages.

 It may also be that the search intention was not met or other search results are more relevant and the value therefore decreases.
 Then you should revise your content and your SEO strategy.

 To monitor the CTR you can use the Google Search Console .
 If Google Search Console is linked to Google Analytics, you can also view the click-through rate in Google Analytics.

 Consider the CTR also in connection with the bounce rate.
 This way you can see if your visitors expected something different in terms of content or if your content was not appealing.

 4) Number of impressions

-This KPI is a measure of visibility in search engines and measures how often your website shown in the non-paid, organic search results .
-Every time a user requests a search and your website appears in the search results, an impression is created and recorded.
+This KPI is a measure of search engine visibility and measures how often your website appears in the non-paid, organic search results. .
+Every time a user requests a search and your website appears in the search results, an impression is created and captured.
 In the performance report of the Google Search Console the evaluation of this key performance indicator is displayed.

 If the number of impressions increases, then you have placed your content well and the organic visibility increases.
 This is a good indicator for continuous organic growth.
 If no one searches for your content or your content is not visible, then high-quality content is of no use to you.